IraAngeles-IBM/ibm-blockchain-platform-v2-workshop/docs/ibp.md

 * Check out our [**Introduction to distributed ledgers**](https://developer.ibm.com/tutorials/cl-blockchain-basics-intro-bluemix-trs/).
 * Watch the four-part [IBM Blockchain Platform Console Video Series](https://developer.ibm.com/series/ibm-blockchain-platform-console-video-series/), which shows you how to set up a business network on the IBM Blockchain Platform.

-Proceed to [IBM Blockchain Platform V2 Workshop](./SUMMARY.md) if you are using Github.
-For GitBook use the left column to navigate between sections.